 Unless indicated otherwise in a form and manner acceptable to the Custodian, upon the Depositor's death, the Custodial Account will be paid to the surviving primary beneficiaries in equal shares.
 If no primary beneficiaries survive the Depositor, the Custodial Account will be paid to surviving contingent beneficiaries in equal shares unless indicated otherwise.
-If no primary or contingent beneficiaries survive the Depositor or if the Depositor fails to designate beneficiaries during his or her lifetime, the Custodial Account will be paid to the Depositor's estate.
+If no primary or contingent beneficiaries survive the Depositor or if the Depositor fails to designate beneficiaries during his or her lifetime, the Custodial Account will be paid to the Depositor's spouse but if no such legal spouse shall survive the Depositor, then the Custodial Account will be paid to the Depositor's estate.